 ''Here's your sci-fi clip of the week.'

-- Vsauce's Michael says "And as always, thanks for watching."
+- All three Vsauce hosts (mostly Michael) end their videos with "And as always, thanks for watching."

-- "John/Hank, I'll see you Tuesday/Friday".
+- Can be seen on VlogBrothers: "John/Hank, I'll see you Tuesday/Friday".
 John's episodes of Crash Course always end with "Thanks for watching, and as we say in my home town, Don't Forget To Be Awesome."

 - Screen Junkies: Hal Rudnick says bye bye and gives an unmanly, undignified wave.